 Have you seen a woman’s water break in the movies?
 Are you wondering if your large bump is due to a big baby or excess fluid?
 Now that you’re pregnant you’ll undoubtedly have a few “water breaking” questions.

-Luckily, understanding what’s happening with your amniotic fluid needn’t require a restraining order for yet another call to your obstetrician after midnight.
-We’re here to help with all of your gushing questions (see what I did there?!) and important info about fluid levels in your bump.
+Luckily, understanding what’s happening with your amniotic fluid doesn’t require yet another call to your obstetrician after midnight.
+We’re here to help with all of your gushing questions and important info about fluid levels in your bump.

 Understanding Amniotic Fluid

 Following conception, an amniotic sac forms around the developing embryo.
 The sac is transparent and tough, growing as your unborn baby does.
 The sac increasingly fills with fluid, until around the second trimester, as the baby then takes over its production (1).